khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 ---
 name: Alert
-principle: Provide a contextual, timely message to a user.
+description: An alert is a system generated, contextual, and timely message to a user that may or may not result from their action.
 figma: https://www.figma.com/file/qEddyqCrI7kPSBjGmwkZzQ/Pajamas-UI-Kit?node-id=425%3A1
 docs: complete
 gitlab_ui: /components/alert/code